AnaCenteno-DA/Canada_Labour_Force_Eda/README.md

-# Labour_Market_Exit_Annual
+# Analysis of Inactivity Trends in the Canadian Labour Market

-## Introduction<br>
+## Introduction
-The following project analyzes labour force inactivity trends in Canada using open data provided by Statistics Canada.
-The dataset covers the number of individuals employed, unemployed, or not in the labour force, along with metrics like the unemployment rate and participation rate.
-The goal is to create insightful visualizations using Power BI to better understand regional and temporal labour market trends.<br>
+This project analyzes inactivity trends in the Canadian labour market using open data provided by Statistics Canada.
+The dataset covers the number of people employed, unemployed, or not in the labour force, as well as indicators such as the unemployment rate and participation rate.
+The goal is to create relevant visualizations using Power BI to better understand regional and temporal labour market trends.

-## Dataset Information:<br>
+## Dataset Information
--Source: Statistics Canada<br>
+- **Source**: Statistics Canada
--Title: Labour Force Characteristics, Annual, Inactive Federal<br> -Record Modified: Jan 24, 2025<br>
+- **Title**: Labour Force Characteristics, Annual, Inactive
--Record Released: Jan 25, 2021<br>
--Publisher: Statistics Canada<br>
--Formats: CSV XML HTML<br>
+- **Last data update**: January 24, 2025
+- **Publication date**: January 25, 2021
+- **Publisher**: Statistics Canada
+- **Available formats**: CSV, XML, HTML
--Keywords: employment, unemployment, labour force, participation rate, regional labour markets, municipal data<br>
+- **Keywords**: employment, unemployment, labour force, participation rate, regional labour markets, municipal data

-## Objectives:<br>
+## Objectives
--Analyze trends in labour force inactivity across years and regions.<br> -Visualize employment, unemployment, and participation data.<br> -Identify key insights in economic inactivity patterns.<br> -Make labour data more accessible and understandable for public and professional use.<br>
+- Analyze trends in labour force inactivity across years and regions.
+- Visualize data on employment, unemployment, and participation.
+- Identify key insights in economic inactivity patterns.
+- Make labour market data more accessible and understandable for the public and professionals.

-## Visualizations<br>
+## Planned Visualizations
--Labour force status breakdown (Employed, Unemployed, Not in Labour Force)<br> -Annual trends and comparisons<br>
+- Labour market status breakdown (Employed, Unemployed, Not in the labour force)
--Regional inactivity rates<br>
+- Annual trends and comparisons
+- Regional inactivity rates
--Participation and unemployment rate trends<br>
+- Participation and unemployment rate trends

-## Tools and tecnologies<br>
+## Tools and Technologies
--Power BI<br>
+- **Power BI**
--Open data from Statistic Canada<br>
+- **Open data from Statistics Canada**
--CSV data format<br>
+- **Data format**: CSV

-## Steps to follow<br>
+## Steps to Run the Project
-To run this project:<br>
+To run this project:
--Download the dataset from Statistics Canada (CSV format).<br> -Open the PowerBI_Report.pbix file in Power BI Desktop.<br> -Refresh the data or modify visuals as needed.<br>
+1. Download the dataset from the Statistics Canada website (CSV format).
+2. Open the `PowerBI_Report.pbix` file in Power BI Desktop.
+3. Refresh the data or modify the visualizations as needed.

-## License<br>
+## License
--This project uses open government data under the Open Government Licence – Canada.<br>
+This project uses open government data under the **Open Government Licence – Canada**.